futuregrid/deprecated-teefaa/doc/source/getstarted.rst

 To illustrate the use of FG Teefaa we have chosen a simple example that provisions Ubuntu-12.10 on two nodes of india for 5 hours.
-And also, if you interested in testing OpenStack Folsom, please follow the next section.
+And also, if you interested in testing OpenStack Folsom, please follow the next section as well.

 To achieve this, you must first login to india.futuregrid.org ::